 Light

 California poppies grow and bloom best in full sun, meaning at least six hours of direct sunlight on most days.
 The more sunlight, the better.
-Poppies grown in shady conditions often will look ragged and more easily succumb to diseases.
+Poppies grown in shady conditions often look ragged and easily succumb to diseases.

 Soil